BAJAJ BROKING

 delete image

-What is Pledging?
+What is Pledging of Shares?

 Why Promoters Pledge Shares?

-What is a haircut?
+What is a Haircut?

 Advantages of Pledging Shares